sdcTools/CensusProtection/CellKey/R/readme.md

-## Installation of the cell-Key package prototype
+## Installation of the cellKey package prototype

 This document will help you to install and apply the [**cellKey**](https://github.com/sdcTools/cellKey) package which allows to create perturbed statistical tables.